Please note: This page contains affiliate links. If you purchase from a partnership site, I may earn a commission.

 Hand-painted butterfly wing art – one side of this DIY costume.

-Customize your butterfly wing design
+Customize the butterfly wing design

 You can change up the colors, get more fancy or create something simple.
 These butterfly wings are completely customizable!
 I used white paint on a dark background so the white would glow with black lights for Halloween.
 You can add glitter or gems or even a glow paint if you'd like.